cal-itp/benefits/docs/reference/environment-variables.md

 ### `POSTGRES_SSLMODE`

-Determines whether or with what priority a secure SSL TCP/IP connection will be negotiated with the PostgreSQL server.
-Set to `disable` for local environments.
+Determines whether or with what priority a [secure SSL TCP/IP connection will be negotiated with the PostgreSQL server](https://learn.microsoft.com/en-us/azure/postgresql/security/security-tls-how-to-connect#client-tls-configurationSet).
+In deployed environments, this value needs to be `verify-full`.
+For local environments, set to `disable`.

 ### `POSTGRES_USER`